arunnair018/gRPC-microservices/README.md

 ### Or you can create your own demo app

 Create your own [demo app](https://api.slack.com/apps/) in slack, generate a webhook for your channel or group.
-Provide the webhook in my demo website to ping the message in your channel :smile:
+Provide the webhook in my demo website to ping the message in your channel :smile:.